Andrei Svechnikov

-Andrei Igorevich Svechnikov (Андрей Игоревич Свечников; born 26 March 2000) is a Russian professional ice hockey winger for the Carolina Hurricanes of the National Hockey League (NHL).
+Andrei Igorevich Svechnikov (Андрей Игоревич Свечников; born 26 March 2000) is a Russian professional ice hockey player who is a winger for the Carolina Hurricanes of the National Hockey League (NHL).
 The Hurricanes selected him second overall in the 2018 NHL entry draft.

+Svechnikov won the Stanley Cup with the Hurricanes in 2026.

 Playing career

 Amateur

 Svechnikov began his junior career in North America with the Muskegon Lumberjacks of the United States Hockey League (USHL).
 He signed a tender with the Lumberjacks in May 2016, due in part to proximity to his brother's American Hockey League (AHL) team in Grand Rapids, Michigan.
 In the 2016–17 season, he led the team in scoring and finished sixth overall in the league.
 Svechnikov was named to the All-USHL Team and declared USHL Rookie of the Year.

 Svechnikov was selected first overall in the 2017 Canadian Hockey League (CHL) Import Draft by the Ontario Hockey League's (OHL) Barrie Colts.
 During his first season with the club, he recorded 40 goals and 32 assists for 72 points in 44 games.
 He was rewarded the Emms Family Award as rookie of the year.
 At the end of the season, he was the top-ranked North American skater by the NHL Central Scouting Bureau for the upcoming NHL entry draft.
 At the draft, the Carolina Hurricanes selected Svechnikov second overall.
 On 30 June, he signed a three-year, entry-level contract with the team.